 Anything over 70 is generally thought to be overbought, which can be a sign to open a short position.
 When the RSI drops beneath 30, meanwhile, it’s generally thought to be in oversold territory.
 This is often taken as a sign to go long.

-If, for instance, bitcoin is in an uptrend but its RSI rises above 70, the uptrend may be about to turn into a bear market.
+If, for instance, a market is in an uptrend but its RSI rises above 70, the uptrend may be about to turn into a bear market.
 On the other hand, if its RSI remains low, the trend may be set to continue.